What Is Wheel Offset and How to Measure It?

 Tire Tear problem

 One of the typical causes of tire tearing when moving in a vehicle is excessive rubbing.
 On the other hand, this wouldn’t be hard if the wheels didn’t constantly touch the brakes, suspension, and other parts.
-Of course, it also has to do with the problem of not enough clearance.
+Of course, it also has to do with the problem of not having enough clearance.

 Upper control arm rubbing